virtual-labs/app-exp-create-web/docs/developer-doc.md

 ## Deployment

-Virtual Labs CMS is deployed on Netlify along with GitHub OAuth, following these steps:
+Virtual Labs Content Development Platform is deployed on Netlify along with GitHub OAuth, following these steps:

 1. Deploy on Netlify:

-   - Virtual Labs CMS is deployed on Netlify, a popular hosting platform for static websites.
+   - Virtual Labs Content Development Platform is deployed on Netlify, a popular hosting platform for static websites.
    - The deployed site is accessible at the following domain: [https://virtual-labs-cms.netlify.app/](https://virtual-labs-cms.netlify.app/).

 2. Set up OAuth with GitHub: